 The closure of the Uluru climb signals a “new beginning” for a more culturally sensitive kind of tourism, says the national park’s manager.
-But for some visitors, it’s denying access to a national icon.

 For the traditional landowners of Uluru-Kata Tjuta National Park, October 26 is one of the most significant days in the calendar.
 It’s the anniversary of Handback – the day in 1985 when the Australian Government returned the park’s land title to the Indigenous people.